 2012-13: Miller led Yale in scoring in his senior season as the Bulldogs won the first national title in school history.
 Yale finished third in ECAC Hockey and received an at-large bid to the NCAA tournament despite back-to-back shutout losses in the ECAC Hockey semifinals and third place game.
 The Bulldogs swept WCHA opponents Minnesota and North Dakota in the West Regional.
 Miller scored the game-winning goal in overtime in Yale’s 3-2 win over Massachusetts-Lowell in the Frozen Four semifinal game and Yale shutout ECAC Hockey regular season champion Quinnipiac, 4-0, in the Frozen Four final.
 Miller signed a one-year entry-level contract with the Oilers in April, 2013.

-Before signing with the Oilers as a free agent, former Yale Bulldogs captain Andrew Miller led the team to their first NCAA Frozen Four Championship.
-Miller is smallish in size, but brings a big presence to the ice with his assertive playing style and outstanding hockey sense.
+Miller is a forward who is smallish in size but brings a big presence to the ice with his assertive playing style and outstanding hockey sense.
 He is tough to catch and when opponents do, pushing him off the puck is a whole new problem.
 He sees the ice well and has outstanding puck movement.
-He makes the most of his size and is physical, but smart and sees the ice well.
-Although he is not the big body that the Oilers are looking to add to their front end, he is a great all-around player who has been a difference-maker on every team.
+Miller makes the most of his size and is physical, but smart and sees the ice well.
+Although he is not the big body that the Oilers are looking to add to their front end, he is a great all-around player who has put up points consistently while with AHL affiliate Oklahoma City.